AdaCore/gnatstudio/docs/users_guide/mdi.rst

 ***************************

-All windows (whether editors or views) that are part of the GPS environment are under control of what's commonly called a multiple document interface (MDI for short).
+All windows (whether editors or views) that are part of the GPS environment are under control of what is commonly called a multiple document interface (MDI for short).
 This is a common paradigm on windowing systems, where related windows are put into a larger window which is itself under control of the system or the windows manager.